sonata-nfv/tng-cat/README.md

 * [mongoid-grid_fs](https://github.com/mongoid/mongoid-grid_fs) - Implementation of the MongoDB GridFS specification

 ### Contributing
-You may contribute to the editor similar to other SONATA (sub-) projects, i.e. by creating pull requests.
+You may contribute to the editor similar to other 5GTANGO (sub-) projects, i.e. by creating pull requests.

 ## Installation

-After cloning the source code from the repository, you can run Catalogue-Repositories with the next command:
+After cloning the source code from the repository, you can run Catalogue with the next command:

 ```sh
 bundle install